sveken/Headless-repo-template/README.md

 ## Important Note
 Majority of configs will contain passwords to log in.
 It is therfore important to make your repo private, limit access to trusted users, or even self host your repo.

-The container has a variable to enable access to private repos by using a generated user access token.
+The container has a variable to enable access to private repos by using a generated personal user access token.

-You can test private repo access with git installed on your local machine by using `git clone https://youraccesstoken:x-oauth-basic@urltotherepo-removehttps`
+You can test private repo access with git installed on your local machine by using `git clone https://git_username:your_personal_access_token@urltotherepo-removehttps`

 example
 `git clone https://superfancywzsedfgdf:x-oauth-basic@github.com/sveken/super-private-test-headless-repo`